Sidi Bashir Mosque: Other shaking minarets

-Another mosque in Ahmedabad called the Raj Bibi Mosque also had shaking minarets similar to those at the Sidi Bashir Mosque.
-Under the British Raj, one was dismantled in order to study the construction, but could not be put back together.
+The Raj Bibi Mosque, also in Ahmedabad, also had shaking minarets similar to those at the Sidi Bashir Mosque.
+Under the British Raj, one was dismantled in order to study the construction, but could not be reassembled.

-There is also one in Isfahan, Iran, called Monar Jonban (shaking minarets) with almost the same properties.
+The Monar Jonban (shaking minarets), in Isfahan, Iran, has almost the same properties.

-A further example is a large mosque built by Makhdu-Ma-I-Jahan, mother of Sultan Qutubuddin Ahmad Shah II in 1454 A.D.
-She is buried in the mausoleum situated to the east of the mosque.
+A further example is a large mosque built by Makhdu-Ma-I-Jahan, mother of Sultan Qutubuddin Ahmad Shah II in 1454 CE, who is buried in the mausoleum situated to the east of the Sidi Bashir Mosque.